 (The hotcupboard on the four and five oven models have steel ovens, the warming oven on the AGA 3 Series is steel, as are the warming ovens on all the AGA eR3 and R3 cookers.
 The ovens in the Integrated Modules.)

 Having cast-iron ovens means the oven floor can be used as a cooking surface - ideal for pizzas, and for baking quiches and tarts without having to blind-bake (or use the pizza/baking stone).

 Body - steel, top and lids - stainless steel (and some aluminium where needed over the induction hob).

 Hotplate and doors - cast-iron.

-Main oven - heavy grade steel to help retain heat.
+Main oven - heavy grade (5mm thick) steel to retain heat.

 Second / third ovens - stainless steel - easy cleaning and won't rust or mark if turned off.

 Traditional models were available in electric gas and oil (discontinued in 2021).

-AGA 7 Series R7 (or Dual Control) - always electric hotplates and either electric or gas-heated ovens.
+AGA 7 Series R7 (or Dual Control) - always electric hotplates and electric ovens.

 All gas and oil models needed a flue - oil must be a vertical chimney (conventional flue) and gas either be this, or a smaller horizontal fanned 'power flue' (which has an audible fan mounted on the cooker).

 Traditional electric models (13amp and Economy 7) have a small 28mm diameter pipe running horizontally to a fan box mounted outside to vent the cooking smells from the ovens.

 AGA 7 Series models (and Dual and Total Control) are 'room vented' as standard, or have the option of a 'room vent' model or the fanned oven vent system fitted to the traditional electric models.